httpwg/http-extensions/draft-ietf-httpbis-secondary-server-certs.md

 the certificate chain and extensions used to create the message.

 ## HTTP/2 SERVER_CERTIFICATE frame {#http2-cert}
-A SERVER_CERTIFICATE frame in HTTP/2 (type=0xTBD) carrries a TLS Exported authenticator that clients can use to authenticate secondary origins from a sending server.
+A SERVER_CERTIFICATE frame in HTTP/2 (type=0xTBD) carries a TLS Exported authenticator that clients can use to authenticate secondary origins from a sending server.

 The SERVER_CERTIFICATE frame MUST be sent on stream 0.
 A SERVER_CERTIFICATE frame received on any other stream MUST not be used for server authentication.

 ~~~~~~~~~~ ascii-art
 SERVER_CERTIFICATE Frame {